brendanhay/text-manipulate/README.md

 control-characters, and case-sensitivity.

-Has support for common idioms like casing of programmatic variable names, taking, dropping, and splitting by words, and modifying the first character of a piece of text.
+Has support for common idioms like casing of programmatic variable names, taking, dropping, and splitting text by word, and modifying the first character of a piece of text.